timotayj/PulseAudioFix/README.md

 My .conf that fixes Steam audio crackling.

-back-up then replace /etc/pulse/daemon.conf
+Back-up then replace /etc/pulse/daemon.conf

-more info see blog post here:
+More info see blog post here: